About Black Camera

 Michael T. Martin

-Assistant Editor
+Managing Editor

 Cole Nelson

-Joseph Roskos
+Joseph E. Roskos

 Film & Book Review Editor